Close

 Call our SSDI lawyers at (479) 316-0438 to receive your free case assessment today.

-Understanding Social Security Disability Insurance (SSDI) in Jonesboro
+Understanding Social Security Disability Insurance (SSDI) in Jonesboro, AR

-In order to be eligible for benefits through the SSDI program, it is required that you have paid into Social Security for a minimum of five years within a ten-year timeframe.
-If you have not worked for at least five years or made contributions to the system, you will not be able to receive any benefits.
+In order to be eligible for benefits through the SSDI program, you are required to have paid into Social Security for a minimum of five years within a ten-year timeframe.
+If you have not worked for at least five years or contributed to the system, you will not be able to receive any benefits.

 Social Security Administration Calculations